EqualExperts/slack-gardener/README.md

 terragrunt apply-all
 ```

-An SNS topic will need to be provisioned manually and the relevant terraform resources changed to point to it (this wasn't done in) so emails fire when the lambda has errors.
+An SNS topic will need to be provisioned manually and the relevant terraform resources changed to point to it so emails fire when the lambda has errors.
+Slack oauth access tokens required are stored in aws parameter store and the SSM calls happening in the lambda rather than getting the secrets via environment variables.

 ## Built with